What is the Vancouver style?

 This should contain references to those works which you consulted for the purposes of writing your essay or report, but which you did not cite directly in your text.
 These should be listed alphabetically by author's surname, or title, if no author is given.
 In the case of works with multiple authors, list the first six authors followed by et al.

-Titles of journals should be abbreviated according to the style used in Index Medicus.
+Titles of journals should be abbreviated.
 These are available online from the PubMed site.
-Enter the full journal title to view its abbreviation.
+Enter the full journal title into the NLM Catalog search box.
 If you are using EndNote, you can import the full list by following the instructions below.

 Referencing journal articles